I would if I could site front page

 • practical circumstances.

-In general, the provider has some responsibility to ensure that all parts of the site, including third-party components, are accessible, especially if they can influence the selection or integration of those components.
+In general, the service provider is responsible for ensuring that all parts of the service, including third-party components, are accessible, especially if they influence the selection or integration of those components.

 Make sure the service has an up-to-date accessibility statement